Epiq122/Epiq122/README.md

 <h1 align="center">Hi 👋, I'm Rob Gleason</h1>
-<h3 align="center">I am a full stack web developer from Vancouver BC, I learned to program using Java and really found an interest in Backend Development, of the course of my journey I then gained skills in the front end world and really enjoyed that as well, In my spare time I like watching Hockey, Football, and Wrestling, I like to play video games from time to time, but focused on developing my skills fore the future.
-My favorite tech right now has been working with Python,Javascript,
+<h3 align="center">I am a full stack web developer from Vancouver BC, I learned to program using Java and really found an interest in FullStack Development, of the course of my journey I then gained skills in the front end world and really enjoyed that as well, In my spare time I like watching Hockey, Football, and Wrestling, I like to play video games from time to time, but focused on developing my skills fore the future.
+My favorite tech right now has been working with Javascript, Typescript,React,
 NextJS and Vue</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=epiq122&label=Profile%20views&color=0e75b6&style=flat" alt="epiq122" /> </p>